 Imagine an entity, a great entity filling an entire universe.
 Then take it a step further, not filling the universe but actually being the universe.
 Alive, sentient, experiencing itself.

 Do we love our beautiful world?
-Do we love the co-inhabitants; our families, colleagues, playmates, fellow residents, explorers and experiencers?
+Do we love and care for our families, colleagues, playmates, fellow residents, co-inhabitants, explorers and experiencers?
 The other manifestations of the same consciousness we are part and parcel of?
 Does the universe feel our combined love flowing within itself?
 Does the universe feel our gratitude, our enjoyment?
 Or does the universe feel hate, fear, anxiety, envy, jealousy, avarice, loneliness, pain, suffering, despondency coming from us?
 Does the universe perceive that it has given us a gift?
-Or that somehow it has let us down, painfully.
-Or that we have let it down?
-If so, how long is the universe going to tolerate that painful reality before it decides it’s time to cleanse itself of what must be like a tumor, a malignancy, growing within a portion of it’s being?
+Does is feel our gratitude, or the pain humans create through a lack of gratitude, a lack of humility?
+If so, how long is the universe going to tolerate that pain before it decides it’s time to cleanse itself of what must be like a tumor, a malignancy, growing within a portion of it’s being?

 We have, we are, a gift.
 How are we handling that?
 Are we grateful or resentful?
 Recently I read a son is suing his parents for giving him birth when he did not request they do so.
 The latter assertion is debatable, however, is that similar to what the universe perceives humankind as doing?
 Are we behaving like spoiled children who will give their parent no gratitude, no love, because we are constantly screaming for “more”?
 Or screaming for retribution for something horrible someone else did?
 All the while not taking the time to appreciate and love what we already have?